jsonld-java/jsonld-java/README.md

-The `X-Classpath` location is an IRI reference resolved relative to the location of the `jarcache.json` - so if you have multiple JARs with a `jarcache.json` each, then the `X-Classpath` will be resolved within the corresponding JAR (minimizing any conclicts).
+The `X-Classpath` location is an IRI reference resolved relative to the location of the `jarcache.json` - so if you have multiple JARs with a `jarcache.json` each, then the `X-Classpath` will be resolved within the corresponding JAR (minimizing any conflicts).

 Additional HTTP headers (such as `Content-Type` above) can be included, although these are generally ignored by JSONLD-Java.

-Unless overridden, this `Cache-Control` header is injected, meaning that the resource loaded from the JAR will never expire (the real IRI will never be consulted by the Apache HTTP client):
+Unless overridden in `jarcache.json`, this `Cache-Control` header is autoamtically injected together with the current `Date`, meaning that the resource loaded from the JAR will effectively never expire (the real HTTP server will never be consulted by the Apache HTTP client):

     Date: Wed, 19 Mar 2014 13:25:08 GMT
     Cache-Control: max-age=2147483647